 As a parent who is going through a divorce or separation, it is important that you protect your rights in terms of having meaningful contact and developing a relationship with your child.

-Contact The Law Offices of Aliette H. Carolan, P.A. in Miami at (305) 358-2330 and schedule a consultation to discuss your Florida parental rights and the rights of your children.
+Contact The Carolan Family Law Firm, P.A. in Miami at (305) 358-2330 and schedule a consultation to discuss your Florida parental rights and the rights of your children.